igoroctaviano/learning-digital-pathology/02-dicom-wsi-format.md

 # DICOM WSI Format Deep Dive

-> **Note**: This document explains DICOM concepts for WSI.
+> **Note**: This document explains DICOM concepts for WSI based on [DICOM Supplement 145](https://dicom.nema.org/dicom/dicomwsi/).
 Code examples are included but marked as optional - you can skip them and focus on the conceptual explanations if you're not coding.

 ## DICOM Structure Overview